Mark 8

 [38] For whosoever shall be ashamed of Me and of My words in this adulterous and sinful generation, the Son of Man also will be ashamed of him, when He shall come in the glory of His Father with the holy angels.

 Life and Faith Applications.
-1) Do not look to challenge the Word of God.
+1) Do not seek to challenge the Word of God.
 2) Be aware of many false teachings that are there to lift up men; use the Bible to help you in discerning.
-3) Confess the Lord Jesus as the Son of the Living God and give Him glory, and use the Bible to be the guide in all things men try to teach; if it goes against the Word of God, go away from there, they can pull you in their trap, don’t let your curiosity lead you to fall.
-4) Following the Lord Jesus is not easy, but it is not too difficult; if you don’t give up, you will find the Lord Jesus at the end of your journey.
+3) Confess the Lord Jesus as the Son of the Living God and give Him glory, and use the Bible to be the guide in discerning all things men try to teach.
+If their teaching goes against the Word of God, go away from there; they can pull you into their trap; don’t let your curiosity lead you to fall.
+4) Following the Lord Jesus is not easy, but it is not too difficult; if we don’t give up, we will find the Lord Jesus at the end of our journey.